jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 * We describe a novel way to implement incremental parsing in by taking advantage of lazy evaluation;

+* We craft a data structure to be used in place of lists, which is more efficient but has the same properies for laziness;

+* We show a complete implementation of a parser combinator library for incremental parsing and error correction;

 * We have implemented such a system and made use of it to provide syntax-dependent feedback in the Yi editor.
-For example, we give parenthesis matching information for the Haskell language;
+For example, we give parenthesis matching information for the Haskell language.

-* We craft a data structure to be used in place of lists, which is more efficient but has the same properies for laziness.

-* (error correction)

 # Polish Expressions

 In order to represent partially evaluated results, we will need a representation for expresions.
 Following Swierstra and Hughes, we use a type with at most one recursive position.
-This gives it a linear structure, which is necessary to match the input will be processed, as we will see in the following sections.
+This gives it a linear structure.
+This is necessary to the linear processing of the input that we use in parsing algorithms.
 In contrast to Swierstra however, we use GADTs to capture the matching of types between functions and arguments, instead of nested types.

 ~~~~
-data a :< b = a :< b
+data a :< b
 infixr :<

 data Steps r where